International Life Sciences Institute

 The International Life Sciences Institute (ILSI) is a global nonprofit 501(c)(3) organization headquartered in Washington, DC, United States that publishes peer-reviewed studies on nutrition and food safety.
-It was founded in 1978 by Alex Malaspina, a former Coca-Cola executive (who was affiliated with ILSI until 2001), and it is partially financed by its 300+ members, which includes food and chemical corporations such as BASF, McDonald's, Syngenta and Pepsi.
+It was founded in 1978 by Alex Malaspina, a former Coca-Cola executive (who was affiliated with ILSI until 2001), and it is partially financed by its 300+ members, which has included food and chemical corporations such as BASF, McDonald's, Syngenta and Pepsi.
 In 2020, the organization's revenue was US$10.1 million.

 In 2021 ILSI North America rebranded as the Institute for the Advancement of Food and Nutrition Sciences (IAFNS).

 Structure

 Until 2018, ILSI operated as a member organization, whose members were exclusively food and beverage, agricultural, chemical, and pharmaceutical companies.
 In November 2018, ILSI restructured as a global federation of entities, consisting of non-profit organizations with public and private sector members.
 Based on its 2020 annual report, 70.8% of its revenue comes from membership dues and committee assessments; 19.2% from grants and contributions; and the remaining from publications and conference registration.

 According to ILSI's bylaws, at least 51% of its Board of Trustees must come from the public sector (i.e. academic, government and non-governmental organization representatives).
 The remainder of the Board is elected from its member companies.

 According to ILSI, the organization receives in-kind support of time and expertise from volunteer academic, government, and non-governmental scientists.